dapr/docs/daprdocs/content/en/operations/performance-and-scalability/perf-service-invocation.md

 The Dapr sidecar uses 0.48 vCPU and 23Mb per 1000 requests per second.
 End-to-end, the Dapr sidecars (client and server) add ~1.40 ms to the 90th percentile latency, and ~2.10 ms to the 99th percentile latency.
 End-to-end here is a call from one app to another app receiving a response.
 This is shown by steps 1-7 in [this diagram]({{< ref service-invocation-overview.md >}}).

+This performance is on par or better than commonly used service meshes.

 ### Latency

 In the test setup, requests went through the Dapr sidecar both on the client side (serving requests from the load tester tool) and the server side (the target app).